 The American Courage Award goes to an individual, company, or organization that has shown extraordinary courage or commitment to the cause of civil rights.
 This may include a community leader who has taken an important stand, an activist who overcame extraordinary challenges, an artist with a unique vision, or a journalist breaking an important story.

 The Changemaker Award honors an individual, company, or organization who is a catalyst for change.
 This may include an entrepreneur, student, or activist whose leadership has inspired action that has led to change on a local or national level that benefits Asian American communities.

 Thank you to everyone who submitted a nomination.
 Stay tuned!

-Honorees will receive their awards at our 2021 American Courage Awards celebration the evening of Thursday, October 7, 2021.
+Honorees will receive their awards at our 2021 American Courage Awards celebration.
+The date is to be announced.
 Please contact firstname.lastname@example.org should you have any questions.

 Citizenship Workshops in D.C., Maryland, and Virginia